The Government has restated its commitment to delivering pensions dashboards in a written statement.

 Audience

-10. These standards apply legally to the trustees or managers of occupational pension schemes (pension schemes), the managers of stakeholder and personal pension schemes (pension providers), and to qualifying pensions dashboards services connected to, or required to connect to, the pensions dashboards ecosystem.
+10. These standards apply legally to the trustees or managers of occupational pension schemes (pension schemes), the managers of stakeholder and personal pension schemes (pension providers), connected to, or required to connect to, the pensions dashboards ecosystem.
+This version does not include any standards that apply to dashboard providers.
+The standards for dashboard providers will be published separately.

-11. Where pension providers and schemes or where pensions dashboard services connect to the ecosystem using a third-party supplier, such as a third-party administrators or software providers, the third parties will apply the technical standards on behalf of their client pension providers and schemes or pensions dashboard providers.
+11. Where pension providers and schemes connect to the ecosystem using a third-party supplier, such as a third-party administrators or software providers, the third parties will apply the technical standards on behalf of their client pension providers and schemes.
 We expect much of the implementation of our standards will be undertaken by these third parties on behalf of multiple clients.
-A pension provider or scheme or a pensions dashboard provider connecting via an already-connected third party will use the third party’s processes to meet the standards.
-However, as the standards apply to the pension provider or scheme or the dashboard provider, the latter are responsible for compliance with them, even if implementation is delegated to a third party.
-When we refer to pension providers and schemes and dashboard providers, this includes any of these third parties.
+A pension provider or scheme connecting via an already-connected third party will use the third party’s processes to meet the standards.
+However, as the standards apply to the pension provider or scheme, the latter are responsible for compliance with them, even if implementation is delegated to a third party.
+When we refer to pension providers and schemes, this includes any of these third parties.

 Jurisdiction

-12. These standards apply to all United Kingdom pension providers subject to the dashboard duties in the FCA Rules, all United Kingdom schemes subject to the dashboard duties in the DWP Regulations, and all qualifying pensions dashboard service providers meeting the conditions in the DWP Regulations.
+12. These standards apply to all United Kingdom pension providers subject to the dashboard duties in the FCA Rules, and all United Kingdom pension schemes subject to the dashboard duties in the DWP Regulations.

 Other guidance